ManuNeuro/EmmanuelCalvet/_posts/2025-05-26-scientific_game_jam.md

 The $\text{sun\_state}$ is thus a function of two parameters, its **momentum**, and the **canon influence**.
 It is a quantity, in percentage, that controls the size of the sun, meaning that 0% the sun has completely shrinked, and at 100%, it is completely inflated.

-Achieve stability by maintaining the sun's state between 40-60% for five seconds, three times in succession, to win.
-Lose if the sun state exceeds 100% or drops below 0%.

 - **State Equation**:

   $$\text{sun_state}(t+1) = \text{canon_influence}(t) + \text{momentum}(t)$$